 We are committed to handling complaints fairly, effectively, and promptly.
 The complaint register provides valuable insights into how we are performing from our clients' perspective.
+UK Stewardship Code Report 2022

-A robust and consistent client complaint handling and transparent reporting process helps facilitate improvement in client satisfaction by identifying, and remediating poor client outcomes, learning from these and training client-facing staff.
-This process also assists with the reduction of mistakes and attributable costs and enhances risk transparency as well as management information.
-The Code of Conduct to which DWS is subject includes a complaint handling policy framework to facilitate a consistent approach to complaint management, as well as oversight according to regulatory requirements.
+A robust and consistent client complaint handling and trans-To measure client satisfaction globally in a consistent approach, parent reporting process helps facilitate improvement in client a new client satisfaction survey with our top 50 global clients, satisfaction by identifying, and remediating poor client outcomes, including our strategic distribution partners, was published as a pilot project last year using the Net Promoter Score methodology. learning from these and training client-facing staff.
+This process The Net Promoter Score® rates the likelihood of recommending also assists with the reduction of mistakes and attributable costs and enhances risk transparency as well as management us to a business contact from plus 100 to minus 100.
+We have achieved a score of 50 in this pilot compared to an average of information.
+The Code of Conduct to which DWS is subject includes a complaint handling policy framework to facilitate a 28 for the investment firm industry.
+We intend to roll out the Net consistent approach to complaint management, as well as Promoter Score survey to our entire client base to continuously oversight according to regulatory requirements. monitor and improve client satisfaction.

 The volume of client complaints trended slightly down in 2022.
-A significant number of client complaints in previous years were in relation to our digital investment platform (DIP).
-We agreed with BlackFin Capital Partners on a long-term strategic partnership to jointly evolve the DIP by transferring the business into a new company, MorgenFund GmbH, in which we maintain a minority stake of 30 per cent.
-The transaction was completed in November 2022.
-We will not report client complaints raised against MorgenFund GmbH.
+A significant number of client complaints in previous In addition to evaluating client complaints, we conduct thirdyears were in relation to our digital investment platform (DIP). party client satisfaction assessments, which enable us to gain We agreed with BlackFin Capital Partners on a long-term a 360-degree view of our client services.
+Client satisfaction strategic partnership to jointly evolve the DIP by transferring assessments are conducted by third parties in all regions. the business into a new company, MorgenFund GmbH, in which we maintain a minority stake of 30 per cent.
+The Our service quality was ranked in the top three again by "FONDS transaction was completed in November 2022.
+We will not professionell", one of the largest magazines for financial advisors report client complaints raised against MorgenFund GmbH. in Germany and Austria.
+Each year, "FONDS professionell" readers